-Ginataang Hipon recipe or Shrimp with Coconut Milk is a savory, hearty and very easy recipe to make.
+Ginataang Hipon recipe or Shrimp with Coconut Milk is a savory, hearty and very easy to make.
 Ginataang hipon is a simple dish with basic ingredients but very tasty and flavorful.
-Give it a real kick by slicing the Thai chili into pieces.
-I’m not that brave I keep my Thai chili peppers in one piece.
-Today is not a day to be on a diet.
-This dish will require cups of rice.
+To give it a real kick, slice Thai chili into pieces.
+I’m not that brave, so I keep my Thai chili peppers in one piece.
+Today is not a day to be on a diet, this dish with it’s savory, creamy coconut sauce will require lots of rice.

 The term “ginataang” means it uses coconut milk or cream known in Tagalog as “gata”.
-In this video I used coconut milk in a can.
-If you are crushed for time a canned coconut milk is so convenient to have on hand.
-Coconut cream or milk is extracted from a matured coconut.
-Of course, coconut cream or milk extracted from fresh coconut is more flavorful but grating coconut is not my forte.
+In this recipe, I used coconut milk in a can.
+Cans of coconut milk are so convenient to have on hand, especially if press for time.
+Coconut cream or milk is extracted from a mature coconut and it is quite a task to do it.
+Although, fresh coconut cream is more flavorful but grating coconut is not my forte.